jsuarezruiz/awesome-xamarin-forms/README.md

 - [Xamarin.Forms Tizen Samples](https://github.com/Samsung/xamarin-forms-samples): This is a fork of Xamarin.Forms samples repository.
 You will find Tizen versions of original sample apps here.
 - [Xamarin.Forms WPF Samples](https://github.com/jsuarezruiz/xamarin-forms-wpf-samples): You will find WPF versions of official Xamarin.Forms samples here.
 - [Xamarin.Forms.UWPShell.Sample](https://github.com/dotMorten/Xamarin.Forms.UWPShell.Sample): Sample app for testing forms UWP shell implementation (make sure you get submodule).
+- [xamarin-road-to-surface-duo](https://github.com/tscholze/xamarin-road-to-surface-duo): This ia a work in progress Xamarin.Forms Android project which is intended to feature most of the new features that makes the upcoming Microsoft Surface Duo phone unique.

 ## Serialization